PhaebyBaci/Environment-setup/README.md

 3. Opened the downloaded file and followed the installation prompts.
 4. verified the installation by launching visual studio code

-Below is the screnshot of the installed visual studio code welcome screen on my pc
 ![imageof the vs code page](image/vscode_welcome_page.PNG)